apr 5, 2026

 best and worst positions to draft

-this is where the draft gets counterintuitive: some positions look chaotic in single seasons but still deliver positive long-run surplus.
+some positions look chaotic in single seasons but still deliver positive long-run surplus; others skew boom-bust.

 best avg surplus